Posted On: May 2nd, 2017 Author: Renee Ciaramella

 Take time to choose the best seat possible for your parent.
 For wheelchair users, an aisle seat with a flip-up armrest is ideal for easier transitions from the wheelchair to the seat.

-With these air travel tips for traveling with an elderly parent, you can make it through Logan and to your destination with fewer problems.
+With these air travel tips for traveling with elderly parents, you can make it through Logan and to your destination with fewer problems.
+Between personal preparation and elderly flying assistance from the airline, you can rest easy knowing your loved one is in good hands.
 Reserve your parking spot with Park Shuttle & Fly for a secure, convenient way to park for your flight out of Logan.

 The Sumner Tunnel closure from 11pm Fridays – 5am Mondays has caused an increase in traffic from Logan Airport to our parking facility during the afternoons and evenings on Saturdays & Sundays.
 Please give yourself extra time if traveling to and from Logan during these times.